A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Predict how a model is likely to behave in new situations

 Instead of trial and error, you’ll understand why certain prompts work, why others fail, and why outputs vary.
+LLMs don't work just because the user asked nicely.

 Understand where hallucinations actually come from

 Not just that they happen, but why they happen, and which kinds of problems make them more likely.
+The source of hallucinations is also the source of creativity, so it's a tough balance.

 Make sense of “reasoning” without mysticism

 You’ll see how LLMs can appear to reason, what that means mechanically, and where that illusion breaks down.
+You'll never again be fooled by the loose usage of the word "reasoning."

 Design AI features instead of poking at them